A Goldfish could live in a bowl, but it’s not ideal.

 And that fact alone should make it clear to you that a bowl is not a suitable home for your goldfish.
 But if you still need convincing please read on.

 Goldfish produce A LOT of waste and most goldfish bowls are not big enough to be equipped with filtration.
-This allows harmful toxins like nitrate, ammonia to build and slowly poison your goldfish.
+This allows harmful toxins like nitrate, ammonia to build up fast and poison your goldfish.

 As mentioned above a bowl is simply not large enough for an adult goldfish that can grow up to 1 foot in length.
 A bowl is not large enough for a goldfish to grow to its intended adult size of 6 to 8 inches.